 If you find that your website has been compromised, have a prepared incident response plan that has been tested so that you can react quickly.
 Companies that are able to identify and response to security incidents in a quick and comprehensive manner are usually in a better position to minimize the damage to their brand reputation, reduce legal and regulatory expenses, and recover more quickly.

 2. Are your employees able to go to websites that are infected?

 It is not just your website that you have to worry about.
 During the course of their day, you employees are visiting many of these websites and could become infected.
 If infected, your employees could inadvertently open the door to your internal network so that your other users and systems could be compromised.

 Blocking or limiting access to "unsafe" websites, such as pornography, gaming and other similar categories can help but, as identified in Menlo's report, many of the vulnerable websites are reputable business-oriented websites that your employees could legitimately need to access from work.
 Blocking and filtering website access can only be part of the solution.

 To respond to the growing threats, many companies are deploying intrusion detection and real time malware scanning tools to help quickly detected infected computers and limit their ability to infect other computers on your network.
 This, in conjunction, with a comprehensive security program, security awareness training for all of your employees, and a tested incident response plan can help lower (but not eliminate) this security exposure.

-A copy of the report is available on Menlo Security’s website
+A copy of the report is available on Menlo Security's website (registration required).